isambard-sc/openportal/docs/job/README.md

-# Echo Service Example
+# Agents Sending Jobs Example

-This is a simple echo demo between two paddington Services.
-It demonstrates:
+This is a demo of two templemeads Agents that send jobs to each other.
+The aims of this example are to show you;

-1. How to create paddington Services
+1. How to create templemeads Agents
-2. How to introduce one Service to another via an Invite
+2. How to introduce Agents to each other
-3. How to set the message handler for each service
+3. How to create an send jobs between Agents, including returning results
-4. How to send and receive messages between the services
+4. How to supply a custom job handler to process jobs

 ## Compiling the Example